 Essential Elements of a Strong Introduction

 Third, a strong introduction should establish your voice.
-Your voice is your unique writing style and personality.
+Now, your voice is your unique writing style and personality.
 It's what makes your essay sound like it was written by you, and no one else.
 Establishing your voice early on helps to engage the reader and make them feel like they're connecting with you on a personal level.
 Finally, the introduction should clearly state your thesis or main point.
 This gives the reader a roadmap for the rest of the essay and helps to keep them focused on your central argument.

 Common Pitfalls to Avoid